 Pan Roasted Brussels Sprouts with Parmesan and Garlic are a huge crowd pleaser!

 My sister and I wanted a new vegetable at Thanksgiving this year, which is where this recipe comes from.
 We knew some of our family were Brussels sprouts converts, but we weren’t sure how many or how adventurous they were.
-You we figured you can’t go wrong with Brussels sprouts with parmesan and garlic – two of the most universally loved ingredients.
+I figured you can’t go wrong with preparing Brussels sprouts with parmesan and garlic – two of the most universally loved ingredients.

 Oven roasting Brussels sprouts is such an easy process with less than 10 minutes of prep before you put the pan in your oven and let it do the rest of the work for you.
-For a holiday meal, this is an easy side dish that you can quickly prep the night or morning before.
-I just cut the brussels sprouts and tossed them in a Ziploc bag with the other ingredients.
-For a weeknight dinner, it’s my new favorite!
+It has become one of my go to side dishes for a weeknight dinner, so it’s not uncommon to bind a bunch in my fridge!

 - With a sharp, chef knife, trim off the bottom of the core.
 About 1/4″.